gumberss/FinanceControlinatorDocs/Features/Purchase Listinator/RFCs/Shared Lists.md

 Who is the owner of the expenses?
 - The user that started the list
 - Should enable who is going to finish the shopping to select the person who is going to pay?
+- Should we create a screen of opened shopping, and let the customers open many shopping for each purchase list?

 ### For the future